rackerlabs/support-how-to/content/cloud-servers/delete-a-server.md

 2. In the top navigation panel, click **Servers > Cloud Servers**.

-3. Click the gear icon next to the server which you want to delete and select **Delete Server**.
+3. Click the gear icon next to the server that you want to delete and select **Delete Server**.

 Before the server and its data are deleted permanently, you are asked for confirmation.